Home > Winter

 Softer boots typically pack out and break down faster, while stiffer boots last longer and cost more.

-Other advanced or expert riders don’t prefer the stiffest boots, despite heading into steep and challenging terrain, because they can take away comfort depending on your foot shape.
+Other advanced or expert riders don’t necessarily prefer the stiffest boots, despite heading into steep and challenging terrain, because they can take away comfort depending on your foot shape.
 Be sure to try on lots of different types of boots in person before you choose!

 Snowboard Boot Vibram Outsole